jedjoud10/jedjoud10.github.io/content/blog/project_ideas.md

 First tests kinda work for evaluating the color of a ball given a camera feed of the ball (yellow, green, blue, red) albeit the hidden neurons are just absolutely random lol.

 # Custom system dispatcher
 Custom system dispatcher like shred but instead of implementing traits and using associated types we do everything at runtime.
 So like the user would have to specify before-hand what resources they would read/write from/to and then use that in the frame.
 Sounds cool to implement at least.
 Would allow me to experiment with different heuristics for re-ordering systems and other stuffs at runtime.
+Managed to scrap the old dipsatching / injection system of cflake and build this using petgraph.
+Currently the repo is hidden but it's mostly used for experimentation at the moment.

 # WASM4 voxel renderer
 Pretty self-explanatory.
 Just a voxel renderer but in wasm4 instead.

 # WASM4 inverse FFT midi auto-song thingy
-Basically this would take an audio file for a song and try to run an inverse fourier transform on it to find bass/ main melody of a song to be then stored to be palyed afterwards using the dedicated noise, triangle, and sine wave channels in the wasm4 fantasy emulator.
+Basically this would take an audio file for a song and try to run an inverse fourier transform on it to find bass/ main melody of a song to be then stored to be played afterwards using the dedicated noise, triangle, and sine wave channels in the wasm4 fantasy emulator.

 # Brainrot-rs
 Custom scripting language with an interpreter written in Rust.
 Just full on brainrot stuff.
 I currently have a working implementation that could parse something like this: